Skip to content

 Operational impact

-• None if you're on v2.5.2 defaults.
-Budget values are unchanged.
-The only difference is they are now configurable instead of hardcoded.
+None if you're on v2.5.2 defaults.
+Budget values are unchanged; they are now configurable instead of hardcoded.
+If you were on v2.5.0 or v2.5.1, include the v2.5.2 steps below in the same upgrade.

 What changed

-• Causal extraction now takes 60-140 s per call on a 9B-Q4_K_M reasoning model. remember(sync=True) blocks 1-3 minutes per note.
-Default async path (background enrichment queue) is unaffected — only sync=True and bulk-ingest workflows feel the latency.
-Switch to async if you weren't already.
+• Causal extraction now takes 60–140 s per call on a 9B-Q4_K_M reasoning model. remember(sync=True) blocks 1–3 minutes per note.
+The default async path is unaffected.

 Steps